BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Results and Discussion

 \subsection{Inverse Design}

-Inverse design is posed as conditional generation of planform parameters $\mathbf{p}\in\mathbb{R}^9$ (Table~\ref{tab:param_bounds}) given a flight condition $\boldsymbol{\mu}$ and a target lift-to-drag ratio ($L/D$).
-For each of the 2{,}498 test conditions, we generate $100$ samples with a conditional diffusion model (CDM).
-As a baseline, we run multi-start gradient-based optimization (``Opt'') on the same evaluation surrogate, with $100$ random initial seeds per condition and projected updates to respect bounds.
-A hybrid (``CDM$\rightarrow$Opt'') refines each CDM sample via a short local optimization pass.
+Inverse design is posed as conditional generation of planform parameters $\mathbf{p}\in\mathbb{R}^9$ (Table~\ref{tab:param_bounds}) given a operating condition $\boldsymbol{\mu}$ and a target lift-to-drag ratio ($L/D$).
+For each of the 2{,}500 test cases, we generate $100$ samples with a conditional diffusion model (CDM).
+As a baseline, we run multi-start gradient-based optimization (``Opt'') on the same evaluation surrogate, with $100$ random initial seeds per condition and projected updates (500 steps using Adam) to respect bounds.
+A hybrid (``CDM$\rightarrow$Opt'') refines each CDM sample via a short local optimization pass (200 steps using Adam).

 We report two aspects per condition, then average across all conditions: (i) \emph{accuracy} w.r.t.\ the $L/D$ target using $R^2$ (higher is better), RMSE (lower), and MAE (lower); and (ii) \emph{diversity} of generated parameters using mean pairwise distance (MPD; larger spread is better) and mean nearest-neighbor distance (MinDist; larger indicates more even spacing) computed in standardized parameter space.